-- Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature. - Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts. - Timetable of Activities.
-Timeline of all major activities including milestones and deliverables.
+- Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature. - Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of nuclear energy science with computational research efforts.